aws/aws-auto-scaling-custom-resource/README.md

 The Resource ID has the following syntax:
 `[OutputValue][identifier]`

-The `OutputValue` is one of the HTTPS prefixes ("Prod" or "Preprod") from the output you created above.
+The `OutputValue` is one of the HTTPS prefixes ("Prod" or "Preprod") from the `describe-stacks` output.

-The identifier is a string that identifies a scalable resource in your backend system.
-An easy way to get the identifier is by executing a GET request against your endpoint (see step 1) and then copying the value for *scalableTargetDimensionId*.
+The identifier is a string that identifies a scalable resource in your backend system (the value for *scalableTargetDimensionId* in step 1).

 **Example: Resource ID where “1-23456789” is the identifier in your backend system**